Saturable absorption in defect-rich diamond nanophotonics: Observation of saturable absorption in dense-NV diamond

 \section{Observation of saturable absorption in dense-NV diamond}

-Next, we investigate the power-dependent properties of the fundamental WGMs identified in \Cref{fig:WGModes}.
+Next, we investigate the power-dependent properties of the fundamental WGMs identified in \Cref{fig:fig2_WGModes}.
 We observe that several modes exhibit power-dependent changes in their loss rates and associated transmission lineshapes, which we attribute to the excitation of a saturable absorber within the cavity.
+All investigated modes are under-coupled, accentuating the power-dependence of the cavity lineshapes.
 To quantify this behaviour, we extract the internal cavity energy loss rate by measuring the fibre-taper transmission spectra across each TM WGM, focusing on TM rather than TE modes due to their greater abundance within the sampled wavelength range and to avoid any polarization-dependent effects.
-Near resonance, photons from the fibre-taper (see \Cref{fig:transmissionSpectraPower}\,(a)) couple into a WGM where they circulate until they are scattered back into the fibre-taper, absorbed by defects, or lost through other mechanisms.
+Near resonance, photons from the fibre-taper (see \Cref{fig:fig3_transmissionSpectraPower}\,(a)) couple into a WGM where they circulate until they are scattered back into the fibre-taper, absorbed by defects, or lost through other mechanisms.
 By modifying the laser power, $P$, input to the fibre-taper, we measure the cavity loss rates over a range of intracavity intensity.
+Note that as in previous measurements of diamond optical cavities \cite{Mitchell:2019, Shandilya:2021, Behjat2023, Flagan:2025, Itoi2025arXiv}, we confirm that the cavity lineshape was unaffected by the use of optical amplification stages, which we operate using constant input and output power across the full measurement range (see Appendix \ref{sec:ExpSetup}).
+Furthermore, in all of our experiments the laser scan speed was sufficiently low to ensure that all measurements were performed in a quasi-static regime.
+As a result, the extracted cavity loss was unaffected by the laser scan speed, within uncertainty (see Appendix \ref{sec:ExtractLoss}).